 The Digital Exsiccate of Fungi is an online database offering descriptions of fungi complemented by detailed illustrations.
 Link

 The Forest Mycology Team, located at the Forestry Sciences Laboratory in Corvallis, Oregon, is conducting extensive research on the biology and ecology of forest fungi in Pacific Northwest forest ecosystems.
 The Team is composed of personnel from Oregon State University, Department of Forest Science and the USDA Forest Service, Pacific Northwest Research Station.
 Link

 Fungal Genetics Stock Center

-The FGSC serves databases on the genetics of Aspergillus, Fusarium, Neurospora, Sordaria and other fungi, as well as cated genes and gene libraries; and useful recipes and methods; archives of the Fungal Genetics Newsletter with full text and beautiful images.
+The FGSC serves databases on the genetics of Aspergillus, Fusarium, Neurospora, Sordaria and other fungi, as well as cated genes and gene libraries; and useful recipes and methods; archives of the Fungal Genetics Newsletter with full text and beautiful file.
 Link

 Light leaf spot forecast model

 A scheme for forecasting the severity of Light Leaf Spot in winter oilseed rape crops in the UK, in relation to weather and disease assessments.
 The forecast was funded by HGCA and has been developed by the Oilseeds Pathology Group at IACR – Rothamsted in collaboration with ADAS, CSL and SAC.
 Link